 The recommendation is not to adhere to this strategy since, as it is another way of circumventing search engines, it is also subject to punishment.
 If you already take actions like this, do not be alarmed if there comes a time when your organic traffic has plummeted, as it is a risk you are taking.

-Remembering that advertising content is also considered a paid link, except when the nofollow mark is included in the links, indicating to the search engine robots that no authority should be passed to that site.
+Remember that advertising content is also considered a paid link, except when the nofollow mark is included in the links, indicating to the search engine robots that no authority should be passed to that site.

 Have you seen totally irrelevant comments on blogs and forums, just for the purpose of including a link?
 This is yet another attempt to gain authority and traffic in an easier way.
 There are even tools developed just to distribute links in those places.

-It is a practice that was already very common to try to improve the pagerank, but it fell out of use with the inclusion of the nofollow tag in these spaces, indicating to search engine robots that all links inserted in the site should not receive any authority.
+It is a practice that was already very common to try to improve the PageRank, but it fell out of use with the inclusion of the nofollow tag in these spaces, indicating to search engine robots that all links inserted in the site should not receive any authority.

 Today the only advantage that still exists when including a link in comments and forums is the generation of traffic and even the possibility of generating Leads with it.
 In this case, if the link is relevant to the discussion in the forum or to the comments on the content, including a link in these places can bring positive results.